tuw-robotics/mr2022/README.md

 #### Plan
 * Write a node or modify the planner and/or self-localization to plan a path to the goal location using waypoints and publish it as ROS nav_msgs/Path message.
 (50 Points)
 * * The path is planned and published to `/waypoints` by the global planner.
+* * Note that we publish an orientation at each waypoint, however is it only considered by the local planner for the terminal waypoint to match the orientation of the `2D Nav Goal`.
 * Make the local planner to follow the nav_msgs/Path.
 (50 Points)
 * * The path is followed by the local planner.